© SALVADOR DALÍ, FUNDACIÓ GALA-SALVADOR DALI / ADAGP, PARIS 2024

 PH © DIGITAL IMAGE, THE MUSEUM OF MOADERN ART, NEW YORK/SCALA, FLORENCE © ADAGP, PARIS, 2024

-Combining sculptures, paintings, drawings, films, photographs and literary documents, the Centre Pompidou offers us a truly meta, complex and plethoric look at a movement that has spread beyond genres, styles and approaches.
-But also beyond Paris, France and Europe.
-Among the women artists, we find important works by Ithell Colquhoun, Dora Maar, Dorothea Tanning and Leonora Carrington.
-On a global scale, we discover the work of Tatsuo Ikeda (Japan), Helen Lundeberg (USA), Wilhelm Freddie (Denmark) and Rufino Tamayo (Mexico).
+Combining sculptures, paintings, drawings, films, photographs, and literary documents, the Centre Pompidou offers a truly meta, complex, and comprehensive look at a movement that has spread beyond genres, styles, and approaches, and also beyond Paris, France, and Europe.
+Among the female artists featured are important works by Ithell Colquhoun, Dora Maar, Dorothea Tanning, and Leonora Carrington.
+On a global scale, the exhibition includes works by Tatsuo Ikeda (Japan), Helen Lundeberg (United States), Wilhelm Freddie (Denmark), and Rufino Tamayo (Mexico).

 OIL ON CANVAS 25 X 35 CM STÄDEL MUSEUM, FRANKFURT AM MAIN